kriskbx/gitlab-time-tracker/readme.md

 If you enjoy using gtt you can support the project by [contributing](#contributing) to the code base, sharing it to your colleagues and co-workers or monetarily by donating via PayPal.
-Every type of support is very helpful and thank you very much if you consider contributing or already have done so. 💜
+Every type of support is very helpful and thank you very much if you consider supporting the project or already have done so. 💜

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DN9YVDKFGC6V6)